wntrblm/Big_Honking_Button/user_guide/docs/index.md

 **Congrats**, you've made your first change to how the module works! 🎉

-Big Honking Button can store multiple samples and you can use various means to change how they're triggered.
-We'll be adding a sample showing just that soon, but don't be afraid to experiment and reach out if you need any help!
+Big Honking Button can do all sorts of neat stuff by changing its code.
+Check out the [examples](#examples) or jump in the deep end with the [code reference](#code-reference).
+Don't be afraid to experiment and reach out if you need any help!

 If you want to you can learn more about [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/overview) to the most of your module.
 Also, please come chat on the [Discord][discord] where you can ask questions and see what others are doing with their Big Honking Button!